 Under the leadership of Shikomu Chief Instructor Sandy Roney, the black belt instructional team shares their diverse experience in our children's and adult classes.
-We are the Hombu dojo for Traditional Karate Arts Canada (TKAC) and have regular classes taught by TKAC Founder Kim Dunn and TKAC Co-Chief Instructor Tom Okura.
+We are a member of Traditional Karate Arts Canada (TKAC) and have regular classes taught by TKAC Founder Kim Dunn and TKAC Co-Chief Instructor Tom Okura.

 Traditional Karate Arts Canada